georgia-tech-db/evadb/docs/source/overview/getting-started.rst

 5. Run a query using EvaDB

-Run the following `Python` program to obtain a connection to EvaDB and run the `SHOW UDFS;` query.
-This query lists all the built-in functions.
+To run a `SHOW UDFS;` query, use the following Python program.
+It consists of importing and connecting to EvaDB, and then running a query.
+The query result is returned as a Dataframe.
+The `SHOW UDFS;` query  lists all the built-in functions in EvaDB.

 .. code-block:: python